elliottmckee/web-personal/src/content/blog/meatrocket.md

 I think this is certainly closer to reality than assuming laminar (given high high mach+low altitude, and irl there is a screw in the tip itself which will disturb the flow a bit), but it is certainly possible that this is compensating for error elsewhere (like in the CFD-derived heatrates).
 But it also may help explain why we cool off faster, later on in flight, in our model.
-At those points, the velocity and density (and thus, Reynolds number) are way lower, so it is possible we are promoting a more laminar flow over the nosecone, which would serve to reduce heat transfer, which is not captured in this modeling
+At those points, the velocity and density (and thus, Reynolds number) are way lower, so it is possible we are promoting a more laminar flow over the nosecone, which would serve to reduce heat transfer, which is not captured in this modeling.

 ![post-flight prediction](flight_vs_preflight_tuned.png)